KMFDManic/FBNeo-Xtreme-Amped/src/burner/libretro/README.md

 Proper support for **runahead second instance** is not guaranteed because it doesn't exist in standalone FBNeo unlike the other methods.

-Note : There seems to be possible conflicts when rewind is active simultaneously, see https://github.com/libretro/RetroArch/issues/16374.
+Note : There seems to be possible conflicts when rewind is active simultanneously, see https://github.com/libretro/RetroArch/issues/16374.

 ## RetroAchievements